Do you live in a safe neighbourhood? Here’s how to tell

 Neighbourhood Policing Team

 The police database also includes a list of who’s in your local policing team.
 They should be able to answer any neighbourhood safety questions you have.
-So it’s worth talking with them.
+So it’s worth talking with them and trying to build friendships with them.

 Sex offenders and Sarah’s law